 Mike, born 1969, joined Dana Investment Advisors in May 1996 and is currently the Chief Compliance Officer.
 Mike received his BBA in General Business from the University of Wisconsin-Whitewater in 1992 with an emphasis in Finance and Business Law.
 He earned a JD from the Valparaiso University School of Law in 1996.
-Mike is a CFA® charterholder, Certified Financial Planner and holds the Certified Employee Benefit Specialist designation.
-He is a member of the CFA Institute, the CFA Society of Milwaukee, the State Bar of Wisconsin and the Financial Planning Association.
+Mike is a Chartered Financial Analyst, Certified Financial Planner and holds the Certified Employee Benefit Specialist designation.
+He is a member of the CFA Institute and the CFA Society of Milwaukee.

-J. Joseph Veranth, CFA - Chief Investment Officer
+J. Joseph Veranth, CFA - Chief Investment Officer and Portfolio Manager

 Joe, born 1962, joined Dana Investment Advisors in December 1994 and is currently the Chief Investment Officer and a Portfolio Manager.
-Joe graduated from Northwestern University with a BA in Humanities in 1984.
-He earned an MBA in Finance and International Business from the Stern School of Business at New York University in 1991.
+Joe graduated from Northwestern University with a BA in Humanities in 1984 and earned an MBA in Finance and International Business from the Stern School of Business at New York University in 1991.
 Joe is a CFA® charterholder and a member of the CFA Institute and the CFA Society of Milwaukee.

-David B. Weinstein, JD - Vice President, Portfolio Manager and Analyst
+David B. Weinstein, JD - Senior Vice President and Portfolio Manager

-David, born 1982, joined Dana Investment Advisors in May 2013 and is currently a Vice President, Portfolio Manager and Analyst.
+David, born 1982, joined Dana Investment Advisors in May 2013 and is currently a Senior Vice President and Portfolio Manager.
 David graduated from the University of Notre Dame with an Honors Program degree in Political Science in 2005.
 He graduated cum laude from the University of Pittsburgh School of Law in 2008 and served as Managing Editor of the Law Review.
 David returned to Notre Dame and received his MBA in Investments in 2012, graduating magna cum laude.